AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 ```

 #### Filtering non-duplicated events by tracking the updated flag and only keep the latest updated information.
-Select id where state is 'deleted'
+Select id where the state is 'deleted'

 ```
 create or replace temporary view tmp_deleted_event as (